Threat Landscape

 Threat Vectors and Attack Surfaces #

-• Threat Vector - The actual vulnerability chosen from the attack service.
+• Threat Vector - The actual vulnerability chosen from the attack surface.
 The means to obtain that access.

 • Message-Based - Email is most exploited attack vector.